Biden appoints special envoy for LGBTQ rights

-US President Joe Biden announced on Friday the appointment of Jessica Stern as his special envoy for the defense of the rights of the LGBTQ community around the world.
+The president of United States, Joe bidenannounced on Friday the Jessica Stern appointment as their special envoy for defense of the rights of the LGBTQ community in the world.

+Pride is back in the White House, “Biden told a group of gay rights activists, transgender military service members and youth, and officials during a commemoration of the month that celebrates the mobilization for gay rights in the United States.
+United.

+Yes OK Biden expressed his own pride for leading what he called the most pro-LGBTQ and egalitarian administration in US history, he stressed that the “work is still unfinished.”

 Jessica Stern, current director of the NGO OutRight Action International, will be attached to the State Department.